jirutka/dokuwiki2adoc/README.md

 * Convert a wiki powered by DokuWiki to a static website
 * Ease the translation of a wiki powered by DokuWiki

-Warning: the conversion from AsciiDoc to DokuWiki is only provided to convert back a document previously converted from DokuWiki to AsciiDoc.
-It can handle only a small subset of the AsciiDoc constructs, i.e. those that have a matching equivalent in DokuWiki.

 Installation
 ------------